chris1111/Icnspack-Builder/README.md

 - Credit: [pngquant](https://pngquant.org)
 - Credit: [OpenCore Team](https://github.com/acidanthera/OpenCorePkg)

-This tool is for create OpenCore Themes. create this set of Icon at the good size and use the name bellow.
+This tool is for create OpenCore Themes. create this set of Icon at the good size.
-### ⬇(verry important)⬇
+### ⬇(Exemple)⬇

 - Selector.png
 - Selected.png